VWenin/FrequencyIntonator/README.md

 fi.intonate_frequencies(in_path,out_path,fi._Gb_FREQ)
 ```

 The frequencies are by default tuned in just intonation, making the result sound more harmonically 'whole'.
-The tuning system can also be set to equal temperament
+The tuning system can also be set to equal temperament with the keyword `_TEMP`

 ```python
 fi.intonate_frequencies(in_path,out_path,fi._E_FREQ,system=fi._TEMP)